openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

 bounds.
 In the future we plan to introduce StableHLO type which supports bounds, along with a custom pretty printing format.
 There will be a separate RFC on this.
-Also, the proposal will follow StableHLO backward compatibility policies so it is safe to use this type currently.
+Also, the proposal will follow StableHLO backward compatibility policies so it is safe to use `TypeExtensionsAttr` currently.

-## (P2) StableHLO op semantics with bounded operands or results
+### (P2) StableHLO op semantics with bounded operands or results

 All ops that support dynamic operands or results can have bounds specified for them.
 However, the result types need to be compatible with the inferred result